abhinav/pinch/README.md

                <*> value .:?
 2
 ```

-Better yet, you can drive an instance automatically.
+Better yet, you can derive an instance automatically.

 ```haskell
 {-# LANGUAGE DeriveGeneric, DataKinds #-}